ozgurgulerx/inference-journal/days/day-003-vLLM-capacity-and-OOM/LOG_tier01.md

 **Tags**: `[Inference–Runtime]` `[Phase1-LoadTesting]`
 **Time**: 45 min
 **Win**: Find a safe-ish zone for chat on your current RunPod GPU

+#### 🎯 What This Practice Is Called

+This is **Capacity Planning via Throughput-Latency Characterization** — a core inference engineering skill.

+In Task 1.2 you built a tool that produces **one data point**.
+Here you systematically sweep the parameter space (concurrency × output length) to **map the entire capacity envelope** of your GPU.
+The goal is to answer: *"Given a p95 latency budget of X ms, what's the maximum concurrency I can sustain?"*

+This produces a **throughput-latency frontier** — the curve showing where your system saturates and where latency becomes unacceptable.
+Every production inference deployment needs this data to set safe operating points, and it's what separates "I deployed a model" from "I understand my system's capacity."

 #### 🔧 Lab Instructions